Greyhound Gift Guide

 2005 graduate Michelle Betton creates vintage-inspired pins for women and men, handmade in Washington, D.C.
 Fixations Jewelry also features vintage-made-modern earrings.

 Fruition Gifts arranges and delivers beautiful fine fruit gifts for the holidays.
-The business is family-owned and operated by Tony Vitrano, ’76, president; Norman Vitrano, ’61, vice president; Joe Vitrano, ’80, vice president; and Dorothy Vitrano, ’88, director of marketing.
+The business is owned and operated by Norman Vitrano, ’61, and his wife, Mary Lou; Jay Hotem, ’88, serves as COO.

 Following traditional Swiss family recipes from Glarus, Switzerland, Ben, ’94, and Jennifer Weber Hauser, ’99, create and sell a variety of delectable treats through Glarus Chocolatier.
 The official licensed chocolate maker of Sagamore Spirit Whiskey chocolates, their specialties include fresh-cream truffles, Balinese sea salt bars, dark chocolate sauce, almond bark, and peppermint bark.

 Peter Bieneman, ’90, master landscape architect, is general manager of Green Fields Nursery & Landscaping.
 Located in Baltimore, Md., Green Fields has everything to deck your halls for the holiday: poinsettias, topiaries, custom wreaths and bows, garland and greens, and lights, ornaments, and tree stands.
 They’ll even deliver a Christmas tree to your door (and take care of setting it up)!